 The total number of compounds in the library is about 760.

 Fig. 1.
-An example of the binding mode of the ligand from the Life Chemicals PDK1 Kinase Focused Library in the active site of the kinase.
-The compound forms two hydrogen bonds with Ala162 and Tyr 161.
+Binding mode of compound F2655-0166 from the Life Chemicals PDK1 Kinase Focused Library in the active site of the kinase.
+The compound forms two hydrogen bonds with Ala162 and Thr222.

 - Raimondi C, Falasca M. Targeting PDK1 in cancer.
 Curr Med Chem, 2011, 18(18), 2763-2769.